umernalla/BDS-Test/README.md

 * First we have the 'header' section which confirms various attributes of the Refresh including domain, unique stream ID, Status information, name and the container type
 * Next we have have the Map payload which consists of a Summary section - not particularly useful in the case of a BDS response - just the Domain type repeated again.
 However, for something like a Level 2 OrderBook (which also uses a Map), the Summary would contain details like Currency, Trade Units, Exchange ID - i.e. values that are common to all the orders in the book
 * Then we have the individual Map entrys
-    - The action of Add indicates this is a new entry that needs to be added to your local cache
+    - The action of Add indicates this is a new entry that needs to be added to your local cache - i.e. your in-memory local representation of the Map
     - If this was an Update Message, it may contain entries with an action of Delete - indicating  the item has expired and should be deleted from local cache (for an OrderBook you can also receive Update actions e.g. if the price or size of an order book entry changes)
     - The Map Key for a BDS SymbolList entry is the actual RIC itself (for an OrderBook the Key could be the Order Price + Order Side)
     - The Field List contains one ore more fields relevant to the Map Entry.
 Here we just have a permissioning code for the RIC (for an Order Book entry it would the Price, side, size, time of order etc).